igoravl/TfsCmdlets/docs/cmdlets/Team/Board/Get-TfsTeamBoardCardRule.md

       type: "object"
 parameters:
   - name: "Board"
     description: "Specifies the board name.
 Wildcards are supported.
-When omitted, returns all boards in the given team."
+When omitted, returns card rules for all boards in the given team."
     globbing: false
     position: 0
     type: "object"
-    aliases: [ Name ]
-    defaultValue: "*"
-  - name: "Name"
-    description: "Specifies the board name.
-Wildcards are supported.
-When omitted, returns all boards in the given team.This is an alias of the Board parameter."
-    globbing: false
-    position: 0
-    type: "object"
-    aliases: [ Name ]
     defaultValue: "*"
   - name: "Team"
     description: "Specifies the name of the Team, its ID (a GUID), or a Microsoft.TeamFoundation.Core.WebApi.WebApiTeam object to connect to.
 When omitted, it defaults to the connection set by Connect-TfsTeam (if any).
 For more details, see the Get-TfsTeam cmdlet."